karlnapf/shogun-wiki/GSoC_2015_project_MCMC_Stan.md

  * Co-authored by the stan team.
 Details to follow

 ### Difficulty & Requirements
-Extremely advanced.
+*Extremely advanced*.
 Please only consider applying to this project if you have serious knowledge on:
  * Stan itself, how to use it, basics about its internals
  * Building C++ code and modifying builds
  * MCMC and Bayesian modelling mainly to structure and write documentation